Last updated on May 17th, 2018 at 01:58 pm

 - 1 tbsp fresh thyme for garnish

-Turn the heat down to medium and add the leeks and garlic cloves.
+- Turn the heat down to medium and add the leeks and garlic.
 Stir around a bit and cook for about 3 minutes or until the leeks soften and become translucent.

-Stir in the smoked paprika, then add the beluga lentils, fire roasted tomatoes and whine wine.
+- Stir in the smoked paprika, then add the beluga lentils, fire roasted tomatoes and white wine.